 Pre-departure expenses

 First of all, think about visa fees.
-If you opt for a Working Holiday Visa (subclass 417 or 462), which is undoubtedly the simplest solution, the application will cost you $635 (£330).
+If you opt for a Working Holiday Visa (subclass 417 or 462), which is undoubtedly the simplest solution, the application will cost you $650 (£340).
 To this, you must add the cost of the plane ticket, which will cost you around £1,200 for the return journey.
-We would definitely recommend a flexible ticket which allows you to change the date of your flight – just in case!
-You may decide to stay a little longer or even come back earlier.
+Book a flexible ticket which allows you to change the date of your flight – just in case!
 Finally, take out health insurance for your stay!
 Whether you’re taking out a temporary work permit or student insurance, make sure you’re covered!
 Allow around £400 for one year.

 Read more here: Cost of Living in Australia and Accommodation guide